digitaldesignunit/clayprinting-slicer/README.md

 ### Other Citation Styles

-Find pre-written citations in the style of your choice over at Zenodo.
+Find pre-written citations in the style of your choice over at [Zenodo](https://doi.org/10.5281/zenodo.17295031) (Citation box on the right side).